EricFecteau/rust-data-analysis/src/5_pub/1_excel.md

 ![Wide Excel data](images/excel/wide.png)

 Now that we have the data into excel, we can use `rust_xlsxwriter` to manipulate the worksheet and add anything.
-Here, we add a line chart based on the data from `df_wide`, found in the "wide" worksheet:
+Here, we add a bar chart based on the data from `df_wide`, found in the "wide" worksheet:

 ```rust
 === Rust 5_1_1_excel block_4